som3canadian/Cloudflare-KV-Manager/README.md

 - No authentification is provided for the UI since you can use Cloudflare Zero Trust to protect it (see [customize-preview-deployments-access](https://developers.cloudflare.com/pages/configuration/preview-deployments/#customize-preview-deployments-access) and [enable-access-on-your-pagesdev-domain](https://developers.cloudflare.com/pages/platform/known-issues/#enable-access-on-your-pagesdev-domain)).
 - Don't forget to set custom header and custom secret for the middleware.
+- Supports Zero Trust for the middleware (you need to adjust config file to use custom domain and set workers_dev to false)

 **Optional**